Nissan And Honda To Start Feasibility Study Of Strategic Partnership

-(MENAFN- JCN NewsWire) Nissan and Honda to start feasibility study of strategic partnership Partnership aimed towards a future of electrified and intelligent mobility
+(MENAFN- Mid-East) Partnership aimed towards a future of electrified and intelligent mobility.

 To further accelerate efforts toward carbon neutrality and zero traffic-accident fatalities, it will be essential to strengthen environmental and electrification technologies as well as software development.
 The two companies have reached the understanding based on the belief that it is necessary to combine their strengths and explore the possibility of future collaboration.